Psalm 59: Judaism

 Psalm 59 is one of the ten Psalms of the Tikkun HaKlali of Rebbe Nachman of Breslov.

 Verse 18 (verse 17 in English translations) is found in the repetition of the Amidah during Rosh Hashanah.

 Book of Common Prayer

-In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the 11th day of the month.
+In the Church of England's Book of Common Prayer, this psalm is scheduled to be read on the evening of the 11th day of the month.

 Musical settings

 Heinrich Schütz set Psalm 59 in a metred version in German, "Hilf, Herre Gott, errette mich", SWV 156, as part of the Becker Psalter, first published in 1628.